If you are having trouble uploading files or folders, please try the following troubleshooting steps:

 - Try uploading using the File upload method instead of Folder upload, or vice versa.

 - Check your network connection to Box.
-If connected to the internet with a wireless card, check to see if the connection to the internet drops intermittently.
+If connected to the internet with a wireless card, try a wired LAN connection.
+Check to see if the connection to the internet drops intermittently.
 If this is the case, we recommend the Folder upload method.

 - Try temporarily disabling or configuring your firewall to allow Box as a trusted site.
-You may find that your anti-virus software includes a built-in firewall.
-If you are attempting to access Box from an office setting and experience upload issues, then please contact your IT administrator or internal Help Desk.
+You may find that your anti-virus software includes a built-in firewall that is impacting performance.
+If you are attempting to access Box from an office location and experience upload issues, then please contact your IT administrator or internal Help Desk.

 - Proxy servers may sometimes cause failed uploads.
 If you see the error message: An error occurred with the upload.
 Please refresh the page and try again.
 Please contact your IT department or Help Desk and ask them to check your proxy configuration.